 The Pediatric Cardiac Surgery Annual is a companion to Seminars in Thoracic and Cardiovascular Surgery.
 The Annual focuses on the most significant developments in pediatric cardiac surgery, providing coverage of new procedural and technological advances.
 Each annual volume contains submissions by prominent surgeons who presented their findings during the Post-Graduate Course of the AATS Annual Meeting from the previous year.

-Declaration of Helsinki) for experiments involving humans; Directive 2010/63/EU) for animal experiments; or the uniform requirements for manuscripts submitted to biomedical journals.
+If the work involves the use of animal or human subjects, the author should ensure the work described has been carried out in accordance with The Code of Ethics of the World Medical Association (Declaration of Helsinki) for experiments involving humans; Directive 2010/63/EU) for animal experiments; or the uniform requirements for manuscripts submitted to biomedical journals.
 Authors should include a statement in the manuscript that informed consent was obtained for experimentation with human subjects.
 The privacy rights of human subjects must always be observed.
-Declaration of interest

 Submission of an article implies the work described has not been published previously (except in the form of an abstract or as part of a published lecture or academic thesis or as an electronic preprint, please review our Policies for additional information), that it is not under consideration for publication elsewhere, that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out, and that, if accepted, it will not be published elsewhere including electronically in the same form, in English or in any other language, without the written consent of the copyright-holder.